Monthly Archives: October 2011

 The Rick Perry-Birther Flap: An Addendum

-Every additional word Rick Perry says to keep the Birther issue in the public eye is another reason—and there are already plenty—to keep him in Texas.
-Continue reading
+That does not excuse Perry, of course.
+Every additional word he says to keep the Birther issue in the public eye is another reason—and there are already plenty—to keep him in Texas.

 When Telling The Truth Is An Outrage

-The President and Jay Leno tut-tutted about Sen. Mitch McConnell’s infamous statement that the Republican Party’s objective would be to make Obama a one-term president.
+President Obama visited the Tonight Show last night, and Jay Leno, as is traditional and proper on such occasions, sucked up to him with gusto.
+In one exchange, the President and Jay tut-tutted about Sen. Mitch McConnell’s infamous statement that the Republican Party’s objective would be to make Obama a one-term president.
 “How is that a goal?”
 Jay asked.
-Is he serious?
-Continue reading

 Young, Gullible, Lazy, Unimaginative and Unbelievable: I Wonder Why This Lawyer Has Trouble Finding A Job?